ulises-8/Python/README.md

 - 👋 Hi, I’m @ulises-8
 - I'm Ulises, and I want to share my odyssey in programming
-- I started learning programming in October 2020 (when I signed up for a college introductory programming course in Python)
+- I started learning programming in October 2020 (when I signed up for an introductory programming course in Python at Foothill College)
 - I then took an intermediate-level course, and finally, an "advanced data structures and algorithms" class
 - In total, there are 19 projects (10 intermediate, 9 advanced) that illustrate my challenges, growth and progress in programming

 - 👀 I’m interested in software development, NLP, ML and data science
 - I have experience in Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn and NLTK
+- In addition to experience in SQL and Linux
-- 🌱 I’m currently learning SQL and Linux
+- 🌱 I’m currently learning PL/SQL, AWS and JavaScript
-- 💞️ I’m looking to collaborate as a software developer at a company with ambitious and clear goals
+- 💞️ I’m looking to collaborate as a software developer or data scientist at a company with ambitious and goals
 - 📫 ulises.marian@hotmail.com

 <!---